Ishaq Dar: Minister of Finance (2013-2017)

 In November 2017 the court issued a non-bailable arrest warrant for him while he was in London for not appearing in court.
 It was reported that it was possible he would lose his ministerial portfolio due to the corruption case against him on the grounds that he has become ineffective and unable to carry out the responsibilities of a Minister.
 On 21 November a court declared him an absconder.
 Amid the rumours that he had already resigned from the ministerial office due to pressure and criticism, he resigned on 22 November after taking medical leave.
 His cabinet portfolio of Finance Minister was withdrawn.
 However, he continued to remain a member of the federal cabinet as a federal minister without portfolio.
-It was noted that Dar has refused to leave the Finance Ministry and that he took a temporary medical leave for three months after which he may retook the office upon his return to Pakistan.
+It was noted that Dar has refused to leave the Finance Ministry and that he took a temporary medical leave for three months after which he may retake the office upon his return to Pakistan.

 Dar was credited with stabilising the economy after the 2013 balance of payments crisis locally and internationally, but critics also alleged he had failed to implement structural reforms and manipulated statistics. in particularly steering country out of balance of payments crisis in 2013.
 Dar borrowed $35 billion from foreign lenders.

 In December 2017, an accountability court declared Dar a proclaimed offender in a corruption case after he repeatedly failed to appear before the court, and the court subsequently deemed him a fugitive.

 On 26 December, Abbasi promoted his special assistant on Economic Affairs Miftah Ismail to Adviser on Finance, Revenue and Economic Affairs with the status of a federal minister, succeeding Dar.
-Abbasi continued to hold office as minister of finance.
+Abbasi continued to hold office as minister of finance until January 2018.